Skip to main content

 Cost CategoryLowMediumHighNotes

-Real Estate Broker License$1,180$2,950$5,900Most states require a broker or property manager license; 25 states require broker license specifically.
+Real Estate Broker License$1,180$2,950$5,900Most states require a broker or property manager license; many states require a real estate broker license specifically.
+Check your state's real estate commission for the exact rule.

 General Liability & E&O Insurance$944$2,360$5,900Annual cost; critical protection for habitability and discrimination claims.